mcflugen/gimli/README.md

 `gimli.units` includes two third-party libraries, `expat` and `udunits`, which are "vendored" as part of our codebase.
-This means that these libraries are embedded directly within our package, rather than being external dependencies.
+This means that these libraries are embedded directly within `gimli.units`, rather than being external dependencies.

 ### Reasons for Vendoring